GenesisLabs-res/PRAGMI-/README.md

 # PRAGMI-
 Persistent Reconstructive Architecture for Generative Memory and Imagination

-Genesis Labs research - Amellia Mendel & Lisa Adler *Biological reproductions for cognitive architectures and symbolic rule learning systems*
+Genesis Labs research - Amellia Mendel & Lisa Adler

 ## Overview

-PRAGMI is a biologically grounded cognitive architecture that integrates key neural mechanisms into a unified computational system.
+PRAGMI is a biological reproductions for cognitive architecture that integrates key neural mechanisms into a unified computational system.
 It models:

 - **Thalamic Gate** (active gating from input to primary sensory cortex, Eq.
 1–2)
 - **Dorsal/Ventral Stream Split** (what vs. where pathways, Eq.
 3–4)